How to Use

 Are they considered whole food plant-based?

 No. While the recipes are wfpb and they are made from natural food-safe ingredients they contain salt and citric acid.
-Co-Founder Andrew is 90% wfpb.
+Broth Bomb™ Co-Founder, Andrew, is 90% wfpb.
 By tailoring our products to traditional diets and tastes, we will be encouraging people to eat more whole plant foods.
 We hope to be the catalyst for so many people looking to transition to eating more whole food plant-based meals.
-Later, we plan to offer non-fizzing seasoning mixes for fully wfpb organic diets.
+Later, we plan to offer non-fizzing no-sodium seasoning mixes for fully wfpb organic diets.